 Service Level 2 – Ad Hoc Usage¶

-Service Level 2 (SL2) is the same as SL1 except that there is no preallocation of credits into specific quarters, no predefined minimum quarterly usage level, and usage credits do not expire at the end of the quarter.
+Service Level 2 (SL2) is the same as SL1 except that there is no preallocation of credits into specific quarters, and no predefined minimum quarterly usage level.
 Instead credits are created at the same cost and are available for use until exhausted.
 This service level has the highest quality of service (QOS1), and is designed for groups which require smaller and irregular amounts of computer time.

 When SL2 users exhaust their credits they can continue to submit jobs at Service Level 3 until more credits are purchased.

 For current costs and details of how to purchase, internal University of Cambridge users please refer to the charges page.